gutomezencio/carousel/README.md

 ### How to run:

-First of all you need to install the dependences for this project, for that you could use `npm` or `yarn`:
+First of all you need to install the dependencies for this project, for that you could use `npm` or `yarn`:

 ```sh
 $ npm i